Pickford Studios

 Later, Steve’s son will turn out to be a proud graduate of Liberty University.
 Are you with me so far?
 Also later, I was to learn that this matter of water on Mars has the Baptist Fundamentalists in an uproar, but their version of the “scientific community” has come rushing to the rescue, with some fascinating explanations.
 Here is one of my favorites, from the FIGHTING FUNDAMENTAL FORUMS, which you will find on Liberty University’s own website:

-give the impression that those photons have been traveling in space for billions of years.
+“When God created the universe he created it replete with beams of photons in place to give the impression that those photons have been traveling in space for billions of years.
 The universe in only 6000 years old, plus or minus.”
+(Sneaky ol’ God!)

 (de-emphasis added)